Famous ice cream logos: The top American ice cream brands

 Blue Bell Creameries Logo

 Blue Bell Creameries, established in 1907 in the heart of Texas, is a testament to the time-honored tradition of ice cream making in the United States.
 This well-known company began making butter and ice cream, marking its territory in the dairy industry.
-With the advent of the mid-twentieth century, there was a significant change in the trajectory of the brand.
+With the advent of the mid-twentieth century, there was a significant change in the brand’s trajectory.
 Blue Bell decided to hone its expertise by leaving butter production and fully immersing itself in the world of ice cream.
 This strategic pivot proved fruitful, and today, the brand ranks third in ice cream sales in the United States.

 Blue Bunny